-Creative Energy Homes: Low-Energy and Zero-Carbon Housing - a living test-site for energy efficient technologies

-A long-term development of seven "Creative Energy Homes" (CEH) on the University of Nottingham campus provides a living test-site for leading firms, including E.ON, David Wilson Homes, BASF, Tarmac, Roger Bullivant, Saint Gobain, Igloo Blueprint and Mark Group, to work with the University of Nottingham to investigate the integration of energy efficient technologies into houses.

-As a result of this work, Lovell homes has won a number of sustainable housing contracts, Roger Bullivant have developed and installed 30 SystemFirst^M foundation systems and Igloo Blueprint have built £7M worth of new homes.
+The University of Nottingham Creative Energy Homes: Low-Energy and Zero-Carbon Housing - a living test-site for energy efficient technologies A long-term development of seven "Creative Energy Homes" (CEH) on the University of Nottingham campus provides a living test-site for leading firms, including E.ON, David Wilson Homes, BASF, Tarmac, Roger Bullivant, Saint Gobain, Igloo Blueprint and Mark Group, to work with the University of Nottingham to investigate the integration of energy efficient technologies into houses.
+As a result of this work, Lovell homes has won a number of sustainable housing contracts, Roger Bullivant have developed and installed 30 SystemFirst[TM] foundation systems and Igloo Blueprint have built £7M worth of new homes.
 The research findings have helped inform the UK Government's "Green Deal" strategy, the Nottingham Community Climate Change Strategy and received widespread acclaim through a number of public engagement activities reaching out to over 5 million people.

-- 1. Never underestimate the public and industry interest in the work you are doing and plan ahead for important research demonstration activity - 2.
+TOP 3 LEARNINGS - Never underestimate the public and industry interest in the work you are doing and plan ahead for important research demonstration activity - 2.
 Good teamwork for planning delivery and undertaking the project was an essential part of the successful delivery - 3.
 As our research was industry linked, it was important to find other avenues for research publication.

-University of Cambridge

-LEDing the way to greener plant growth

-Since 2012, the Department of Plant Sciences at the University of Cambridge has been developing LED lighting capable of growing a wide range of plants under controlled conditions for research and teaching.

-The energy saving benefit of LEDs is well known, but delivering the best wavelength spectrum at controllable intensities with even coverage has proved to be a challenge for departmental staff and industry partners.

-Following extensive trials with a variety of lighting array types, plant species and metrics, refit of plant growth chambers and algal incubator shakers has begun.
-The LED arrays are easier to calibrate and lighting power load has been reduced by over 60%.
-Sizeable further savings are also being made from a reduction in chilling demand, as the new lights produce less waste heat.

-Trials and refits continue and once complete, annual department emissions will be 400 tonnes CO2e less.

-University of Salford

-Clever Classrooms in Sustainable Schools

-Over three years, the 'Clever Classrooms' project analysed the impact of social and environmental factors on learning environments in primary schools.
+University of Salford Clever Classrooms in Sustainable Schools Over three years, the 'Clever Classrooms' project analysed the impact of social and environmental factors on learning environments in primary schools.
 Focusing on the social and environmental dimension, the project outcomes allow for economic decisions to be taken with a sound knowledge base as to the impact on learning.
 The project received significant national and international media coverage and has been enthusiastically received by both educational and political communities, including interest from governments and organisations across Europe, Australia, and the US.
 Interest and support has also been received by educational groups, schools, teachers and trade manufacturers.
 The research contained in the report - 'Clever Classrooms' - reveals, for the first-time, how differences in the physical characteristics of classrooms, such as air quality, colour and light, can together increase the learning progress of primary school pupils in reading, writing and maths by as much as 16% in a single year.

-- 1. Engage with as many stakeholders as possible early on and continue to involve them throughout the process - 2.
-Strong relationships with suppliers, partners and funders (both internal and external) are vital for maintaining momentum - 3.
-Flexibility is important, but don't lose sight of the overall aims.

 - 1. Shows clear evidence that well-designed primary school classrooms boost children's learning progress in reading, writing and maths - 2.
 Differences in the physical characteristics of classrooms can increase the learning progress of primary school pupils - 3.
 The impact of moving an 'average' child from the 'least effective' to the 'most effective' classroom can increase the "average child's" performance.
+RESEARCH AND DEVELOPMENT